quokkaproject/quokka/README.md

 - [x] categories page
 - [x] tags/tag page
 - [x] authors/author page
-- [ ] Show pretty name of category/tag in category/tag page
+- [x] Show pretty name of category/tag in category/tag page
-- [ ] optionally prettify datetime
+- [x] optionally prettify datetime
+- [x] date formatting from settings
+- [x] content art/page comment attr
 - [ ] list only pages with 'show_in_menu' metadata on menu
 - [ ] list only categories with 'show_in_menu' metadata on menu (will require metadata admin)
 - [ ] sort options for menu